admir-selimovic/g-morphic-conv/roto-translation-g-morphic-conv.md

   <img src="https://github.com/admir-selimovic/g-morphic-conv/blob/main/img/g-morph-conv-diag.png" width="400">
 </div>

 When a kernel is rotated, such as $\lambda_{\theta} k_a$, and cross-correlated with a two-dimensional feature map $f_a$, it produces a three-dimensional lifted feature map $f_b$.
 This lifted feature map is no longer dependent solely on the coordinates $x$ and $y$, as it accounts for both translation and rotation.
 Therefore, an additional axis $\theta$ is added to represent the subgroup of rotations.
-The term \textit{lifting }refers to the inclusion of an additional axis ($\theta$) in the output, which disentangles features under rotational transformations.
+The term *lifting* refers to the inclusion of an additional axis ($\theta$) in the output, which disentangles features under rotational transformations.
 Consequently, the output feature map $f_b$ becomes three-dimensional due to the presence of the additional axis.

 In the diagram above, $f_a$ is the input feature map in $L^2(\mathbb{R}^2)$.
 The operator $(k_a \ast f_a)(\mathbf{x}, \theta)$ corresponds to the lifting cross-correlation, where ${\lambda^a_\mathbf{x}: \mathbb{R}^2 \rightarrow L^2\left(\mathbb{R}^2\right)}$ and ${\lambda^a_\theta: SO(2) \rightarrow L^2\left(\mathbb{R}^2\right)}$ denote the translations and rotations, respectively.
 Similarly, $(k_b \ast f_c)(\mathbf{x}, \theta)$ represents the subsequent layer lifting cross-correlation operation, with ${\lambda^b_\mathbf{x}: \mathbb{R}^2 \rightarrow L^2\left(SE(2)\right)}$ and ${\lambda^b_\theta: SO(2) \rightarrow L^2\left(SE(2)\right)}$ representing the translations and rotations involved.
 The final output feature map belongs to $L^2(SE(2))$.
 Recall that $SO(2)$ represents rotations around the origin in a two-dimensional plane, while $SE(2)$ includes rotations and translations but not reflections.